Notation performative

 PUBLICATIONS

-Lecours, P.-L., & Bernier, N. (en révision).
+Lecours, P.-L., & Bernier, N. (in press).
 Contemporary Notations Framework: Approaches, Encoding and Medium.
 Organised Sound.

-Caulet, D., & Bernier, N. (en révision).
+Caulet, D., & Bernier, N. (in press).
 Notation strategies for effect pedals in the compositional process of Étude n°1.
 Organised Sound.

 ACTIVITIES